-How would your business cope with unforeseen disaster – flood, fire, or even worse?
+How would your business cope with unforeseen disasters – flood, fire, or even worse?
 What if you lost or accidentally deleted important documents and files?
 Have you thought about how this would affect your business?
 We have.
-Our Business Continuity solution protects your critical business data, minimises the possibility of data loss and keeps your business running by:
+Our Business Continuity solution protects your critical business data, minimizes the possibility of data loss, and keeps your business running by:

 We’ll keep you connected to your data – whatever happens – and more importantly, we’ll give you peace of mind.
 Priceless.

 70% of businesses that suffer a serious data loss are out of business in two years (source).

 If you are tired of broken backups and failed restores, take a look at CompuSys Business Continuity solutions.
 It is our suite of Best–of–Breed intelligent managed backup and disaster recovery solutions.

 Whether you are fully virtualized or using physical servers, continuity will smooth out the ragged edges often left by obsolete, outdated, poorly supported, and otherwise inadequate backup systems.

 Types of Incidents and Disasters BDR Protects Against

 There’s no way to predict the future, and Murphy’s Law tells us that anything that can go wrong will go wrong.
 If you don’t have a well-thought-out recovery plan, your company’s data is teetering on the edge of a cliff without a safety net.
 Here are some of the scenarios where BDR proves to be most helpful:

 We all make mistakes, like accidentally clicking a malicious link, dropping our computers, misplacing a mobile device, or deleting something we intended to save.
 User error was cited as the leading cause of data loss in a 2015 Databarracks survey.
 Backup is important in ensuring these mistakes don’t become serious problems.